Leadership

 shana alston headshot

-Shana serves as the Executive Director of Housing and Residential Education at the University of Denver.
-In that role, Shana provides strategic leadership for residential education, operations and off-campus housing services.
+Shana provides strategic leadership for residential education, campus housing operations, off-campus housing, and campus dining services.
 Shana strives to enhance both the student and staff experience while improving housing administrative and operational processes by significantly advancing residential educational experience, enhancing housing technology, growing staff development opportunities, strategic communication, and hiring & recruitment processes.
 Shana holds a Bachelor’s of Arts degree from Rutgers, The State University of New Jersey, and a Master’s of Science degree in Educational Counseling from Monmouth University.
 She has worked at Rutgers, the State University of New Jersey, Monmouth University, Philadelphia University (Thomas Jefferson University- East Falls), and Temple University during her professional career.
-Shana values professional involvement and is also an active member of ACUHO-I. She currently serves as the Chair Elect of the ACUHO-I Foundation.
+Shana values professional involvement and is also an active member of ACUHO-I. She is the past Chair of the ACUHO-I Foundation.

 Chris Roby